-Luckily, there is tons to do and see in Tuscany, a region that is rich with history, art, and culture.
+Luckily, there is tons to do and see in Tuscany, a region that is rich in history, art, and culture.

 While the list is endless, some tourist attractions include the Leaning Tower of Pisa, Piazza del Duomo, Uffizi Gallery, the Towers of San Gimignano, and Piazzale Michelangiolo.

 The Chianti, Lucca, and Maremma regions are also popular travel spots.
-Tuscany includes various World Heritage Sites as well, such as the historic centre of Florence, the Cathedral square of Pisa, the historical centre of San Gimignano, the historical centre of Siena, the Val d’Orcia, the historical centre of Pienza, and the Medici Villas and Gardens.
+Tuscany includes various World Heritage Sites as well, such as the historic center of Florence, the Cathedral square of Pisa, the historical center of San Gimignano, the historical center of Siena, the Val d’Orcia, the historical center of Pienza, and the Medici Villas and Gardens.

 What is the best time of the year to visit Tuscany on an e-bike?

-According to optimal weather conditions, the best times to visit Tuscany are in between September to October or April to May.
-Within these months, travellers find the temperatures are more comfortable and they encounter fewer crowds and tourists at major sights.
+According to optimal weather conditions, the best times to visit Tuscany are between September to October or April to May.
+Within these months, travelers find the temperatures are more comfortable and they encounter fewer crowds and tourists at major sights.